TrevorHinesley/abracadabra/README.md

 ### OPTIONAL ###
 class: "my-class"
-# A class to be added to the text input of the form.
+# Class(es) to be added to the text input of the form.
 The class "abracadabra" is added either way.
 # Default: only "abracadabra"

 value: "blah"